 Certain contracts require administrative or other set-up activities to be carried out in order that an entity is in a position to carry out the services specified in a contract.
+These include, for example, costs incurred in transporting equipment to a site for large outside broadcast events.
 Under NZ IFRS 15, these activities do not give rise to revenue.
 Instead, consideration is given to whether the costs incurred in setting up a contract meet the criteria to be capitalised as a contract asset.